-Following Navratri day 7, now it's time to celebrate the 8th day of Navratri 2020.
+Following Navratri day 7, now it’s time to celebrate the 8th day of Navratri.
 The 8th day of Navratri awaits you to make the best out of it.
-To make this festival more fascinating, let's turn to Navratri 8th day rituals.
+In order to make this festival more fascinating, let’s turn to eigth day ritual of Navratri.
 Navratri day 8 proceedings begin with the worship of Maa Mahagauri.
-On this auspicious day, people perform Mahagauri puja in order to win divine blessings of Maa Mahagauri.
+On this auspicious day, people perform Mahagauri puja in order to win the divine blessings of Maa Mahagauri.
 Goddess Mahagauri is the 8th form of Maa Durga and that is why we worship Goddess Mahagauri on the 8th day of Navratri.
-Let's find out the date and auspicious timings for Navratri day 8.
+Let’s find out the date and auspicious timings for Navratri day 8.

 This 8th avatar of mother Parvati is depicted as the goddess sitting on a bull with three eyes and four hands.
 She carries a trident in the right hand and a damaru (a small drum) in the left hand, while the remaining hands perform mudras.
 This form of the Goddess is also known as Shwetambardhara, Vrisharudha, Chaturbhuji and Shambhavi.

 Help gain favourable results of your hard work by performing personalised live Durga Sapatasati.

 On the eighth day of Navratri, worshipping Maa Mahagauri may shower blessings in the form of peace, goodness and prosperity in one’s life.
 It is believed that Maa Mahagauri governs the planet Rahu.
 People do Maa Mahagauri Puja to remove the ill effects of Rahu and other obstacles such as sorrows, fear and mental health-related issues.
 The one who worships Maa Mahagauri with a pure soul may attain peace in their life.

 Protect yourself from sorrows and miseries by performing personalised live Rahu grah shanti puja.